Chicago's Michigan Avenue will again be illuminated in special Magnificent Mile Lights Festival broadcast

 ABC 7 Chicago, The Magnificent Mile Association, BMO Harris Bank and Walt Disney World Resort will kick off the holiday season with a special broadcast celebration of the "BMO Harris Bank Magnificent Mile Lights Festival."

-Although the crowds will be missing this year, ABC 7 Chicago promises an hour of exciting performances, Disney surprises and magical moments capped off with the thrilling illumination of trees that line Chicago's Magnificent Mile.
+Although the crowds will be missing this year because of the COVID-19 pandemic, ABC 7 Chicago promises an hour of exciting performances, Disney surprises and magical moments capped off with the thrilling illumination of trees that line Chicago's Magnificent Mile.

 ABC 7 Chicago's Cheryl Burton and Alan Krashesky will serve as hosts.
 The holiday special will air on ABC 7 from 6 to 7 p.m. on Saturday, Nov.
 21.